Impermanence

 with mentors Goffredo Puccetti, Felix Beck, and Matt Karau

 Impermanence is an iconic, fully sustainable pop-up structure that is designed to completely disappear after it is used.
-In order to achieve this goal, it uses only ready-made and recyclable materials: reused (and reusable) scaffolding, and “living” canvas that will receive a second life by being transformed into tote bags, wallets, and other merchandise.
-This does not only reduce the waste generated by items such as single-use plastic bags, but also encourages participation from the visitor by allowing people to take a piece of the pavilion home with them.
-The structure was fully built and showcased during the 2021 Abu Dhabi Art Fair.
+In order to achieve this goal, it uses only ready-made and recyclable materials: reused scaffolding, and “living” canvas that will receive a second life by being transformed into tote bags, wallets, and other merchandise.
+The structure encourages participation from the visitor by allowing people to take a piece of the pavilion home with them.
+The pavilion was designed and built over the span of 5 months, with a total budget of 41,000 USD.

-“The most sustainable temporary pavilion is one that truly disappears after it is used.”
+A sustainable temporary pavilion is one that truly disappears after it is used.
+Three main concepts drive the programming of the pavilion, responding to Abu Dhabi Art’s theme of sustainability:

 Technical Specifications